miroswd/go-hello/README.md

 ```

 - We use it when we deal with a large amount of data and we don't want to copy it during the code (in variables, pass it in functions).
 We leave it in a fixed place in memory and whoever wants to use it can look for the value directly in the memory address

+## Export
+> In go, everything with a capital first letter is exported and can be imported